-All students must complete a course of study in academic Jewish studies which encompasses Hebrew language, Bible and Jewish History.
+All students must complete a course of study in Jewish studies which encompasses Hebrew language, Bible and Jewish History.
 The distribution of the requirement is as follows:

-■Two Hebrew courses with numbers ending in -05 and -06.
+- ■Two Hebrew language courses with numbers ending in -05 and -06.
 (6 credits).
 All students should take Hebrew language in their first year on campus.
-Students should be aware that Hebrew language is a prerequisite for some of the other Jewish studies courses.
+Students should be aware that Hebrew language is a prerequisite for some of the other Jewish studies courses. - ■BIB 1000, plus three additional BIB/JPH courses as follows: a student may use up to three courses numbered between BIB 2500-2999; no more than one course numbered BIB 2000-2499; and no more than one course numbered BIB/JPH 1000-1999 (8-9 credits).